Jordan-Scherf/Genova_DiscordBot/README.md

 ## Introduction

-Genova is designed as a beginner-friendly Discord bot, welcoming contributions from the community to enhance its functionality.
+Genova is designed to be a beginner-friendly Discord bot, welcoming contributions from the community to enhance its functionality.
 Whether you are new to Python or looking to gain experience with API integration, Genova provides an opportunity to learn and contribute to an open-source project.

 ## Features

-- # Spotipy
+- **Spotipy**
   - Fetches and displays the top 5 songs of a specified artist on Spotify.
   - Responds to specific commands in Discord channels.
   - Uses the Discord and Spotify APIs for functionality.

 ## Prerequisites